NetBSD/src/sys/arch/hb68k/README.txt

 Homebrew systems supported by this port:

 - Phaethon 1: thorpej's 68010-based system with a custom MMU.
+- Wrap030: techav's 68030-based system that started life as a wire-wrapped prototype, now lives on an ATX form-factor board.

 Other systems that I'd like to see supported by this port:

 - crmaykish's Mackerel-30
-- techav's Wrap030 (techav actually started with NetBSD on this machine I think?)
 - KISS-68030 (you can find this on https://www.retrobrewcomputers.org/)
 - MAXI030 (https://www.aslak.net/index.php/category/68k/)